yurivictor/better-opengraph/README.md

 # Better Opengraph lib

 A really simple library that parses a page for open graph information with some smart fallbacks.
+Will attempt to get page information even if opengraph fails.

 ## Install